van123helsing/firebase-stripe-nextjs-template/README.md

 # Stripe Firebase App

-This is a NextJS app that integrates Firebase with Stripe payments (for monthly subscriptions).
+This is a NextJS app that integrates Firebase with Stripe payments (for monthly subscriptions and single use credits).
 To try it out, install all the dependencies:

 ```bash
 yarn install